Dunkin Donuts ad tries to leverage Twitter

-Dunkin’ Donuts has claimed taking the social media lead in unveiling a new TV campaign that features its most loyal Twitters followers at the Association of National Advertisers’ Masters of Marketing Conference.
+A Dunkin Donuts ad has claimed taking the social media lead featuring its most loyal Twitters followers at the Association of National Advertisers’ Masters of Marketing Conference.

-The ads will go live next week with a focus on coffee.
-They will feature followers acting out their stories, beginning with the original tweet (“Just found a @DunkinDonuts pumpkin-flavored K-Cup – best day ever!!!”), followed by scenes of her enjoying that K-Cup while checking her email.
+The Dunkin Donuts ad will go live next week with a focus on coffee.
+The overall campaign features followers acting out their stories, beginning with the original tweet (“Just found a @DunkinDonuts pumpkin-flavored K-Cup – best day ever!!!”), followed by scenes of her enjoying that K-Cup while checking her email.

 Marketers are always searching for ways to leverage social media but its role is strictly for brand loyalty and raising awareness.
 I would guess most everyone stopping for coffee in the morning knows Dunkin’ Donuts, so awareness is not really an issue and this campaign is just speaking to those who have already chosen it.